 Plus, again, we were asking the wrong questions...instead of “can disinfectant spray kill lice?” or “what can I spray on furniture to kill lice?” we should be asking, “is it helpful to attempt killing lice in the household surfaces after lice treatment?”.
 As it turns out, with our process, it doesn't matter.
 These parasites will not survive off of the human head for more than a day or so because they need human blood for their nourishment.
 Lice have about equal chances of surviving on a hard surface like a floor or countertop overnight with or without intervention.
 Sometimes, though, we wonder if there is a more serious intention behind the question “will disinfectant spray kill lice?” so we feel it's important to mention that nobody should ever spray surface disinfectant on their hair and scalp to attempt to get rid of lice...this is not only ineffective, it is also unhealthy and potentially dangerous.

 We are occasionally asked this question.
 By now, you can probably guess our answer.
 Since lice reside in the head and will die off the head within hours, you do not need to spray anything on the furniture.
 Direct your actions toward your head.

 Many families feel the need to launder everything, curtains, bedding, clothes, etc. We know that head lice live on the head, not in laundry, but if you insist on putting everything in the washing machine, just know that this is for your peace of mind.
 The lice will die off the head within a day so you can just take those clothes or sheets and isolate them for a day.
-Lice are not affected by laundry detergents; in fact, you would have better success killing head lice by skipping the washing machine altogether and throwing the laundry in the dryer on high heat.
-We reiterate: this is optional.
-It’s the head, not the clothes that matter.
+The bugs and eggs are not affected by laundry detergents; in fact, you would have better success killing head lice by skipping the washing machine altogether and throwing the laundry in the dryer on high heat.
+We reiterate: that this is optional.
+It's the head, not the clothes that matter.